Microman

-Microman (ミクロマン, Mikuroman) was a science fiction toyline created, manufactured and marketed by Takara Co., Ltd. from 1974 to 1984 as well as from 1998 to 2007.
+Microman (ミクロマン, Mikuroman) was a science fiction toyline created, manufactured and marketed by Takara from 1974 to 1984 as well as from 1998 to 2007.
 The Microman line was a series of 3.75 in action figures with accompanying vehicles, robots, playsets and accessories.
 Unlike other toylines at the time, Microman figures were marketed as being the "actual" size of cyborg beings called "Micros" that hailed from a fictional planet known as "Micro Earth" and disguised themselves as action figures while on planet Earth.

 Description

 A photo of a vintage Microman M101 (George) 3.75 in action figure with capsule in the background.

 The core of the Microman line consisted of 3.75 in action figures which were known for their high number of articulation points relative to other toys of similar size/scale in the 1970s.
 The toyline also included vehicles, robots, playsets and accessories.
 Many of the Microman toys used interchangeable 5 mm connectors and ports that allowed parts to be transferred and connected between different toys.

 The Microman toyline was licensed and released in the United States by Mego Corporation as the Micronauts from 1976 to 1980.

 Some of the transforming Microman toys and vehicles from the Micro Change series created within the 1980s New Microman toyline were licensed by Hasbro, along with other similar transforming toys from Takara's Diaclone toyline, in the 1980s to be a part of Hasbro's Transformers toyline in the United States.